turingschool/lesson_plans/ruby_04-apis_and_scalability/functions_in_javascript.md

 # Functions in JavaScript

+## Learning Goals

+* How to define and call functions in JavaScript
+* What `this` is in JavaScript and how to explicit set its value in your functions
+* How to bind functions with explicit values for `this` and other arguments
+* How to split an array of values among the arguments of a function
+* How to use generator functions that can pause and resume execution as well as return multiple values

 ## Functions

 Functions in JavaScript are little units of code that can be executed later.
 If you've worked with JavaScript in the past, you've probably come cross functions before.